davedoesdev/heddle/README.md

 - Simple init system based on [runit](http://smarden.org/runit/).
 Heddle is a systemd-free zone!

-- Currently supported architectures: x86_64 and armv6l (ARM Versatile).
+- Currently supported architectures: `x86_64` and `armv6l-vb2` (ARMv6 little-endian on the ARM Versatile board).
 Other ARM targets should now be possible.

 - [musl](http://www.musl-libc.org/) and [uClibc++](http://cxx.uclibc.org/) used throughout.
 No glibc.